 Emeco have a fleet of four dahabiyyas sailing the Nile, all named after ladies famous for their style and presence.
-With just eight cabins they offer a far more intimate experience than the larger Nile cruisers, and as they are powered by sail, you have the chance to really appreciate the rural tranquility of Nile-side life.
+With just eight cabins they offer a far more intimate experience than the larger Nile cruisers, and as they are powered by sail, you have the chance to really appreciate the rural tranquillity of Nile-side life.
 Being smaller than normal Nile cruisers, this also offers the chance to moor beside deserted islands and enjoy meals on their shores.

 Sail power obliges a more gentle pace of travel, and your itinerary will take about twice as long to make the journey between Luxor and Aswan as a normal cruiser.
 As well as allowing you more time to relax, you also have the chance to take in one or two of the less-visited sights along the way.

-On board there is a sun deck, complete with a small jacuzzi, some shaded relaxation areas, a bar and a buffet area for when you dine on deck.
+On board there is a sun deck, complete with a small Jacuzzi, some shaded relaxation areas, a bar and a buffet area for when you dine on deck.
 Below deck is a lounge and small restaurant as well as the cabins.
-The cabins are fairly large by Nile standards, and have decent ensuite bathrooms.
+The cabins are fairly large by Nile standards, and have decent en suite bathrooms.

 The style is fairly modern and uncomplicated, and the quality is high.
-The cabins boast flat screen TVs, minibars, safes and air conditioning: in short, everything you would expect of a high quality hotel.
+The cabins boast flat-screen TVs, minibars, safes and air conditioning: in short, everything you would expect of a high quality hotel.

 Combining modern comfort with a traditional boat design and propulsion, a dahabiyya gives you the best of both worlds when exploring the Nile valley.